 In the centre of the dash is a floating audio system (a touch-screen infotainment system is optional), below which is the “tubular” electronic climate-control module.
 It’s a pleasant, modern environment that feels bright, upmarket, unique and spacious.

 It may be a “crossover”, but the Ignis is exceptionally light.
 Thanks to Suzuki’s latest-generation HEARTECT lightweight modular platform, the Ignis weighs a featherweight 850 kg!
-As such the heart of the best is a diminutive 1,2-litre, naturally aspirated engine that produces just 61 kW of power and 114 Nm torque.
+As such the heart of the beast is a diminutive 1,2-litre, naturally aspirated engine that produces just 61 kW of power and 114 Nm torque.

 Driving through the smooth-shifting five-speed manual, the Ignis gets on with a perky and enthusiastic verve.
 The ride is firm, though the sense is it feels that way due to the light weight and one is not left uncomfortable.
 However, it’s no bend-hugger and the electric power steering has all the feedback and accuracy of, let’s say, typing while wearing a pair of mittens.